FelipeEnne/React-calculator/README.md

 ### Calculations

 * Preparation;
-* Implement the calculate.js module
+* Implement the calculate.js module;
 * Implement the operate.js module
 * Add calculate.js to the App component